 Dependability – If you possess the leadership trait of dependability, you’re accountable, reliable and consistent in your approach.

 Positivity – A positive leader is optimistic and helps lift morale, seeing new possibilities and inspiring others through their positive example.

-Charisma – Having charisma means being charming and persuasive in how you communicate, bringing others round to your way of thinking.
+Charisma – Having charisma means being charming and persuasive in how you communicate, bringing others around to your way of thinking.

 Determination – Having a plan for success and the passion and motivation to achieve your objectives is a key trait that drivers leaders towards their goals.

 Perseverance – Staying steady and persisting during challenging times helps leaders guide teams to success while setting an inspiring example.